UniMath/agda-unimath/src/metric-spaces/decomposition-metric-spaces-elements-at-bounded-distance-metric-spaces.lagda.md

 ## Definitions

-### The set of components of subspaces of elements at bounded distance in a metric space
+### The set of bounded distance components of a metric space

 ```agda
 module _